 You'll want to start over, if you end up with a burnt roux the whole thing will taste off.
 Keep your temperature lower and you can always increase it.
 Medium/low temperature is key.

 Yes, you can freeze gumbo.
-To reheat, put in your fridge to thaw a day and then cook it in a soup pot.
+To reheat, put it in your fridge to thaw a day and then cook it in a soup pot.
 You'll want to add some extra chicken broth, it will have thickened up.

 If you end up with a bitter tasting gumbo this is most likely from burning the roux.